'If you hear a voice within you say you cannot paint, then by all means paint and that voice will be silenced.'

 However, not everyone can become Rembrandt or Van Gogh just like that - Rome was not built in a day!
 Painting courses in associations provide more creative freedom than in art schools as they do not need to adhere to such a rigid curriculum - students are there to learn and improve at their own pace.

 The advantage of community painting courses is that the art teacher is there to individually support you in your project, rather than focusing on a theme that applies to the whole class.
-Classes generally take place in smaller groups, which tends to encourage a kind of collective emulation whilst the painting teacher is there to give advice to students.
+Painting classes in Chennai generally take place in smaller groups, which tends to encourage a kind of collective emulation whilst the painting teacher is there to give advice to students.